skosch/YinYangFit/docs/source/index.markdown

 word perception still works when we fix our gaze.
-The likely mechanism therefore involves yet another feedback loop: paying attention to a word, even if we are not looking directly at it, neurally translates to injecting, top-down, extra energy into a resonating pattern of electrical activity that extends through lower and higher brain regions and that automatically spreads out horizontally to cover the spatial extent of the whole word (or tree, or other object).
+The likely mechanism therefore involves yet another feedback loop: paying attention to a word, even if we are not looking directly at it, neurally translates to injecting extra energy, top-down, into a resonating pattern of electrical activity that extends through lower and higher brain regions and that automatically spreads out horizontally to cover the spatial extent of the whole word (or tree, or other object).
 Thanks to this